dkharazi/clv/README.md

 #### Types of Retention Strategies and Tactics

-- customer development
-- customer retention
-- Cross-selling and up-selling
+After a company has acquired a customer, it must shift its focus to maintaining and even growing that customer's CLV for as long as possible.
+In other words, a company can apply two different tactics on active customers: custom retention and customer development.
+Here, customer retention tactics attempt to ensure that an active customer stays, whereas customer development tactics attempt to ensure that an active customer increases the CLV.

+One of the primary goals of customer development is to increase the CLV of customers.
+Generally, there are two strategies for a company to develop its customers: cross-selling and up-selling.
+In other words, there are two questions we can ask customers if we're interested in developing them:
+- Do you want fries with that?
+- Do you want to supersize it?

+In particular, a customer adding fries to their order is an example of cross-selling.
+For online retailers, a real-world example of cross-selling is the use of a recommendation engine, which will recommend similar products to a customer.
+On the other hand, a customer supersizing their order is an example of up-selling.
+For streaming services, a real-world example of up-selling is the offering of paid subscription service that is ad-free to customers who have a free-tier account with ads.

-  - Retention refers to holding on to the customers and the value they have (defense)
+Retention refers to holding on to the customers and the value they have (defense)
     - This is more of a defensive strategy
   - Development refers to increasing the values of the customers we have
     - This is more of an offensive strategy